Free no-obligation site survey · Nationwide coverage Contact Us

 Industrial & warehouse roofsCommercial claddingFactories & production unitsAgricultural buildingsRetail & business unitsManaged estates & facilitiesRender & masonryMetal cladding & cut-edge corrosion

-Most commercial buildings cannot simply close while the exterior is recoated, and they should not have to.
-Because every project starts with a survey, the working programme is agreed before anyone arrives with access equipment.
-That means we know in advance which elevations face customer entrances, where deliveries come in, and which areas of the site need to stay clear during opening hours.
+Most commercial buildings cannot shut while the outside gets recoated, and they should not have to.
+Because we survey first, the programme is agreed before anyone turns up with access equipment.
+We know which elevations face the front door, where deliveries come in, and what has to stay clear during opening hours.

-Work is usually phased elevation by elevation so disruption at any one point is short.
-Where noise or overspray would be a problem near entrances or seating areas, those sections can be scheduled for quieter periods, early starts, or days when the premises are closed.
-Access equipment is cordoned and signed, walkways are kept open or safely diverted, and the site is left tidy at the end of each working day, with materials and equipment stored where they were agreed at the outset.
+We usually work elevation by elevation, so the disruption at any one point is short.
+Where noise or overspray would be a problem near entrances or seating, those sections get done early, late, or on closed days.
+Access equipment is cordoned and signed, walkways stay open or safely diverted, and the site is left tidy every evening.

-• Working hours, quiet periods and any closed days agreed in advance
+• Working hours, quiet periods and closed days agreed up front

 • Customer and staff entrances kept open or clearly diverted

-• A named site contact on both sides for day-to-day decisions
+• A named contact on both sides for the day-to-day calls

-The most expensive mistake is paying for paint when the wall needs repair.
-A thin decorative coat applied over cracked render, hollow patches or open joints will look acceptable for a season and then fail along exactly the same lines, taking the new finish with it.
-Repairs first, coating second is the only order that protects the spend.
+The dearest mistake is paying for paint when the wall needs repair.
+A thin coat over cracked render or open joints looks fine for a season, then fails along the very same lines and takes the new finish with it.
+Repairs first, coating second.
+There is no other sensible order.

-The second mistake is treating symptoms rather than causes.
-Recoating a stained elevation without fixing the leaking gutter, failed coping or defective downpipe above it guarantees the staining returns.
-A proper survey traces water back to its source before any specification is written, so the budget goes on a fix rather than a cover-up.
+The second is treating the symptom and ignoring the cause.
+Recoat a stained elevation without fixing the leaking gutter or failed coping above it and the staining walks straight back.
+A proper survey traces the water to its source before a single line of specification is written.

-Finally, many owners wait until failure is visible from the car park before acting.
-By that stage the substrate damage is usually deeper than it looks, and the repair element of the job has grown with it.
-Acting while the wall is merely tired, rather than failing, keeps the work simpler and the building presentable throughout.
+The third is waiting until the failure is obvious from the car park.
+By then the damage runs deeper than it looks and the repair has grown with it.
+Coat a wall while it is merely tired, not failing, and the whole job stays simpler and cheaper.

 Common questions